|

 life whether tidepooling, snorkeling, technical diving, or visiting

 aquariums.
-I was introduced to the ocean at an early age, trolling and
+I was introduced to the ocean at an early age, fishing and

-bottom fishing with my father.
+visiting tidepools with my family.
 I learned to surf (kneeboard) at 12 and began

 building surfboards soon after.
 To stay busy while the surf was flat, I started